 1. Sexual Purity:

-Because our bodies are temples of the Holy Spirit, we affirm to live a life of sexual purity.
+Our bodies are temples of the Holy Spirit and we are to be sexually pure.
 This includes,

-- Being faithful to our spouse in the flesh and spirit
+- Being faithful to your spouse in thought and deed.

 2. Social Conduct: